Arizona drivers license

 Getting an Arizona driver’s license can be an exciting time for both teenagers and young adults.
 Like many states, the state of Arizona follows a Graduated Drivers License program.
 The GDL program guides younger drivers through the process of learning how to drive by gradually increasing their privileges after each step.

-In this blog, you’ll learn exactly how to get your driver’s license in Arizona, whether you’re a teen or an adult.
+In this article, you’ll learn exactly how to get your driver’s license in Arizona, whether you’re a teen or an adult.

 Driver’s Permit (Ages 15 ½ to 18)